-Technically, the paint only appears to dry darker or lighter.
-Some paint types and finishes like acrylic, latex, emulsion, and gloss tend to try darker.
-While chalk paint and matte paint finishes appear to dry lighter.
+Most paints usually dry darker.
+Some paint types and finishes like acrylic, gouache, latex, oil, emulsion, and gloss tend to try darker.
+While chalk paint, watercolor, and matte paint finishes appear to dry lighter.
 Paint type, surface, surroundings, and lighting can affect how dried paint looks.

 Does paint dry darker or lighter?
 13 Examples

 The general rule is that paint or finish will most likely not change after drying.

 But sometimes paints like acrylic, gouache, latex, emulsion, poster, and oil paint may dry darker, while watercolor, chalk and exterior paint may seem lighter once dry.

 Paint finishes with less gloss will seem lighter, while glossier finishes will appear to be darker once dry.

 Why paint dries darker?

 - It’s the type of paint – most paints dry darker.

 - The drying process.
 Water or solvent evaporate and pigments bond even better, tighter and darker.